dotnet/source-build/Documentation/README.md

 git fetch local
 ```

-Once we've fetch the changes, we just need to checkout the branch where we made the changes:
+Once we've fetched the changes, we just need to checkout the branch where we made the changes:
 ```console
 git checkout branchWithChanges
 ```